LIPS

 • Communication dans un congrès

 Manon Scholivet, Agata Savary, Louis Estève, Marie Candito, Carlos Ramisch.
 SELEXINI – a large and diverse automatically parsed corpus of French.
-Building and Using Comparable Corpora (BUCC), Jan 2025, Abu DHABI, United Arab Emirates. ⟨hal-04978746⟩
+Building and Using Comparable Corpora (BUCC), Jan 2025, Abu Dhabi, United Arab Emirates. ⟨hal-04978746⟩

 Year of publication